SSN Rubis Amethyste Class

 In April 2007, DCN became DCNS.
 This followed an agreement in which Thales became a 25% shareholder in the new company and DCN acquired the naval business of Thales France (excluding naval equipment).

-The submarine's weapon control system is the DLA 2B and DLA 3.
-The tactical data system is the Systeme d'Armes Tactique (SAT).
+The submarine’s weapon control system is the DLA 2B and DLA 3.
+The tactical data system is the “systeme d’armes tactique” (SAT).

-The torpedo tube launched Exocet SM39 anti-ship missile is manufactured by MBDA (formerly EADS Aerospatiale).
-Target range and bearing data is downloaded from the submarine's tactical data system and weapon control system into the Exocet's computer.
+The torpedo tube-launched Exocet SM39 anti-ship missile is manufactured by MBDA (formerly EADS Aerospatiale).
+Target range and bearing data is downloaded from the submarine’s tactical data system and weapon control system into the Exocet’s computer.

 The missile approaches the target area in sea-skimming mode using inertial navigation and then active radar homing, at speeds over Mach 0.9 with a range of 50km.
 The Exocet's 165kg high-explosive shaped charge warhead is armed with a delayed impact and a proximity fuse.

 The submarine has the capacity to carry 14 missiles and torpedoes in a mixed load.
-The four 533mm torpedo tubes are equipped with a pneumatic ram system for discharging torpedoes from the tubes.

-"The six Rubis Amethyste submarines are nuclear-powered."
+“The six Rubis Amethyste submarines are nuclear powered.”

-The ECAN L5 Mod 3 torpedo is equipped with active and passive homing and has a range of 9.5km.
-The torpedo has a speed of 35 knots and delivers a 150 kg warhead to a depth of 550m.
-The ECAN F17 Mod 2 torpedo is a wire guided torpedo with active and passive homing to a range of 20km.
-The torpedo delivers a 250 kg warhead to a depth of 600m.
+The ECAN L5 mod 3 torpedo is equipped with active and passive homing, and a range of 9.5km.
+The torpedo has a speed of 35kt and delivers a 150kg warhead to a depth of 550m.
+The ECAN F17 mod 2 torpedo is a wire-guided torpedo with active and passive homing to a range of 20km.

 The Thales (formerly Thomson-CSF) DR 3000U electronic support measures system is a radar warning receiver (French Navy designation ARUR-13) operating in D to K bands.
 The system uses a masthead antenna array with omnidirectional and monopulse directional antennas and a separate periscope warning antenna.
 The system provides direction finding accuracy of higher resolution than 1°.